Schille/caboto/README.md

 of the relations between objects.

 ## Usage
 To start with, load plain manifests files into Caboto.
-Please mind that you will have to generate *Helm chats* into plain Kubernetes manifests (in yaml format) in order to load them.
+Please mind that you will have to generate *Helm charts* into plain Kubernetes manifests (in yaml format) in order to load them.
 **Hint:** you may render your Helm charts in one yaml file like so:
 ```bash